-The next step is covering the ribs in mustard.
-Make sure mustard covers EVERYTHING!
-Including the ends and rib tips.
-Don’t worry the mustard is just a binding tool and will cook off.
+The next step is to slather mustard all over the surface of the ribs.
+Make sure mustard covers EVERYTHING, including the ends and rib tips.
+Don’t worry… the mustard simply acts as a binding tool and the flavor does cook off.
 I promise these ribs do not taste like mustard!

 Cooking the Ribs

 You can use whatever smoker you have access to.
 My husband uses a Brinkman Vertical Charcoal Smoker.

 He likes to use lump charcoal and cherry wood chips and keeps the smoker at a consistent 225 degrees for four hours.
 Every hour, he adds more wood chips to keep the smoke at just the right temperature.